TaskForceDingo/Mission-Framework/README.md

 > ```
 > Slot `s_3` will be assigned two radios since it matches both the `"All"` and `"s_3"` rules.

-To change if a radio is programmed as a short range or a long range, move it to the corresponding `TFD_SRRADIOS` or `TFD_LRRADIOS` array.
-For example, to change the AN/PRC-152 to be programmed as a short range radio instead:
+To change if a radio is programmed as a short range or a long range, move it to the corresponding `TFD_SRRADIOS` or `TFD_LRRADIOS` array. e.g. To change the AN/PRC-152 to be programmed as a short range radio instead:

 ```sqf
 TFD_SRRADIOS = ["ACRE_PRC343", "ACRE_PRC148", "ACRE_PRC152"];
 TFD_LRRADIOS = ["ACRE_SEM52SL", "ACRE_PRC117F"];
 ```

-> **NOTE**
-> The AN/PRC-77 radio is not included in the programming scripts since it does not have channel configuration the same as the other more modern radios.

 </details>